seahax/workshop/go/shorthand/README.md

 # seahax.com/go/shorthand

-Utility functions for simple operations that are unnecessarily verbose in Go.
+Utilities for simple things that are unnecessarily verbose or missing from the standard library.